MDLC01/board-n-pieces/src/lib.typ

   /// The size of each square.
   square-size: 1cm,
-  /// The background color of white squares.
+  /// How to fill white squares.
-  white-square-color: rgb("FFCE9E"),
+  white-square-fill: rgb("FFCE9E"),
-  /// The background color of black squares.
+  /// How to fill black squares.
-  black-square-color: rgb("D18B47"),
+  black-square-fill: rgb("D18B47"),
-  /// The background color of highlighted white squares.
+  /// How to fill highlighted white squares.
-  highlighted-white-square-color: rgb("EF765F"),
+  highlighted-white-square-fill: rgb("EF765F"),
-  /// The background color of highlighted black squares.
+  /// How to fill highlighted black squares.
-  highlighted-black-square-color: rgb("E5694E"),
+  highlighted-black-square-fill: rgb("E5694E"),
   /// How to display each piece.
   pieces: auto,
   /// The stroke displayed around the board.